nguyenhuuduc2002/predict_potato_leaf_disease/README.md

-Prediction of potato leaf disease based on leaf photographs
+1. Prediction of potato leaf disease based on leaf photographs
+2. using convolutional neural networks model
+3. predictive interface design using reactjs